 Mains supply.
-The consumer unit and meter are located within a cupboard off of the first floor hallway.
-Visible wiring is of PVC coated cabling and there are electrical sockets throughout.
+The consumer unit and meter are located within the lounge cupboard.
+Visible wiring is of pvc coated cabling and there are electrical sockets throughout.

 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.